 Before we can run Python code on our computer, we need to install the Python interpreter on our system.

-Fortunately, this is a very simple process and is compatible with the major operating systems.
+Fortunately, it’s a very straightforward process, and compatible with the main operating systems.

 Install Python